squash-authors/SQUASH/README.md

     - treelauncher.py: TreeLauncher class, used by Coordinator and QueryProcessor to manage Lambda tree

 - Driver script (free-standing):
-    - smp_runner: This script enables configuration of runtime paramaters and launch of a query session
+    - smp_runner: This script enables configuration of runtime parameters and launch of a query session

 ## Instructions
 Before running this code, SQUASH_BUILD must have been used to build the required SQUASH indexes and support files.
 The relevant folder should then be copied from SQUASH_BUILD/datasets into SQUASH_MP/datasets.